-We feed our perch a commercial pelleted feed, and recommend a grower ration of your choice that consists of 42% protein 10% lipid.
-To ease the transition between The Farmory’s grower ration and the ration of your choice, we recommend purchasing a quantity of feed from our store and gradually transitioning them over to the feed of your choice.
+We feed our perch a commercial pelleted feed, and recommend a grower ration of your choice that consists of 42-45% protein 10-14% lipid.
+To ease the transition between The Farmory’s grower ration and the ration of your choice, we have quantities of our feed on our store available for purchase.
+Gradually transition your fish to the feed of your choice.
 Feed should be stored in a cool, dry place.

 Transporting Your Fish: